lautapercuspain/lautapercuspain/README.md

 - 👨🏻‍💻 I'm Lautaro, passionate about the Tech world.
 - 📱 I’ve created a healthcare mobile App targeted for the area where I'm currently living, but applicable in other places as well.
 - 👨‍👩‍👧‍👦 I usually collaborate with open source projects.
-I've collaborated with @hasura (graphQl), @vercel (ai) and @chakra-ui
+I've collaborated with Hasura (graphQl), Vercel (ai) and Chakra-ui
 - 📚 I love learning new things every day and talk with people about different approaches to solve problems.
 - 📫 How to reach me?
 Via Linkedin at <https://linkedin.com/in/lautarogruss> or via email at <lautarogruss@gmail.com>